How to get involved – co-production

-We work closely with people who use our services, carers and their families to develop our services, improve quality and better meet the needs of the people we serve.
+We work closely with people who use our services, carers and families to improve quality, shape services, and make sure we meet the needs of the people we support.

 Someone of any age providing support which can be physical, emotional or mental, for a relative or friend, who could not cope without that support.
 The care that they provide is unpaid and we need to work in partnership with them when caring for their loved one.
 We need their input to help shape our services.